LightCurve MoE: A Dynamic Sparse Routing Mixture-of-Experts Architecture for Efficient Stellar Light Curve Classification: Variable types and Data reduction

 \section{Variable types and Data reduction}

-The reasons of variability could be intrinsic or extrinsic.
-One classification system is rotation (ROT), eclipsing binary, pulsating variables, eruptive variables, and other-type variables \citep{sterken05,Understanding}.
+The causes of stellar variability can be either intrinsic or extrinsic.
+Variability classification includes categories such as rotation (ROT), eclipsing binaries, pulsating variables, eruptive variables, and other types \citep{sterken05,Understanding}.

-We focus on eclipsing binaries and pulsating variables, including RR, $\delta$ Sct, and $\gamma$ Dor.
-The objects with more than one class in literature are all labeled with Hybrid (HYB).
-Classical Cepheid variables are precluded from our sample, since their sample size is too small for classification.
+Our study focuses specifically on eclipsing binaries and pulsating variables, including RR, $\delta$ Sct, and $\gamma$ Dor stars.
+Stars that exhibit characteristics of more than one class are labeled as HYB.
+Classical Cepheid variables are excluded from our analysis due to their limited sample size, which is insufficient for effective classification.